Citroën XM: Suspension

 The hydropneumatic self-leveling suspension used grapefruit-sized metal spheres containing nitrogen acting as both springs and shock absorbers, along with an electronic control system marketed as Hydractive.
 Sensors in the steering, brakes, suspension, throttle pedal and transmission transmitted car's speed, acceleration, and road conditions to on-board computers to control the ride.
 The chassis needed very few modifications to handle nearly double the power in the V6 24V compared to the lowest-end models; the only difference was a somewhat sturdier rear stabiliser bar.

 The Hydractive system was somewhat "ahead of the curve" when the car was launched and early versions were sometimes unreliable.
 Many problems stemmed from the sensitive electronics controlling the car's hydraulic system, often caused by the poor quality of the multipoint grounding blocks – one on each front inner wing, one at the rear, and one under the dashboard.
 These tended to corrode (especially the ones in the engine compartment), causing all manner of intermittent faults which were hard to diagnose.
 On later cars, these were changed to screw terminals bolted through the bodywork, and most of the older cars have been modified in a similar way.

-When the Hydractive system worked, the result was a big car with a smooth "magic carpet" ride, and better handling than many smaller, lighter, sports cars.
-When it didn't work, it was quite harsh and bumpy, although no worse than any contemporary high-performance sports sedan.
+When functioning correctly, the Hydractive system provided high levels of ride comfort alongside handling characteristics comparable to smaller, lighter vehicles.
+Conversely, a system failure resulted in a significantly firmer ride, similar to the suspension turning of contemporary high-performance sports sedans.

 Although the Hydractive suspension coped superbly with undulations and driving at speed, it could be unexpectedly harsh if a sudden change in road height was encountered at moderate speed - e.g. lateral ridges or speed bumps.
 Citroën finally addressed this, and for Xantia (which shared the Hydractive system with XM) came up with a modified design of the suspension (centre sphere) regulator valves, which made them immune to hydraulic impulses produced by the road surface, and which could push the older-type valves into Firm mode, just when this wasn't needed.
 The modified valves were fitted to production Xantias from 8 March 1999 (and were available as replacements), but were not fitted to XM, which was nearing end of production.
 Interest in these new-type valves has led to a good few XM owners successfully fitting them, and benefiting from a noticeable improvement in smoothness and consistency of ride.

 Some production models of the XM were not equipped with the Hydractive system, but had a 'conventional' hydropneumatic suspension closer to that of the Citroën BX.
 These lower specification vehicles were all built for markets in mainland Europe.